coda/packs-sdk/docs/guides/blocks/sync-tables/two-way.md

 });
 ```

-For sync tables with dynamic schemas, you can't define the search function on the property directly.
+For sync tables with dynamic schemas, you aren't allowed to define the search function directly on the property itself.
 Instead use the special value `AutocompleteType.Dynamic`, which tells Coda to call the sync table's `autocomplete` function.
 This is a single function that handles the auto-complete for all dynamic properties.
 It's defined directly on a dynamic sync table, or within the `dynamicOptions` of a regular sync table.
 The function can determine which property to provide autocomplete for by inspecting `context.propertyName`.

 === "Dynamic sync table"